Journal

 Firstly, I was invited to give a talk at the second meeting of the GDR Quantum Dynamics that took place 24-26 March 2010 in Dijon.
 Besides my presentation, I had the opportunity to discuss with my colleagues in Dijon (Dominique Sugny, Pavao Mardešić, Michèle Pelletier, and Hans Jauslin) and with Dmitrií Sadovskií.

 Three new papers have been accepted for publication recently.
 First, a review paper with Dmitrií Sadovskií has been accepted for publication in Reviews of Modern Physics.
 The subject of the review is the recent advances in the study of the hydrogen atom in electric and magnetic fields that were made possible by adopting the point of view of global analysis of (near) integrable Hamiltonian systems.
-A paper on bidromy with Dominique Sugny has been already published in Journal of Physics A.
+A paper on bidromy with Dominique Sugny has been already published in Journal of Physics A. In the paper we describe the classical actions and the joint quantum spectrum of integrable Hamiltonian systems with bifurcation diagram that contains a swallowtail catastrophe.
+Finally, a paper with Elie Assémat, Marc Joyeux, and Dominique Sugny has been accepted for publication to Physical Review Letters.
+In this paper we study the common appearance of fractional monodromy and bidromy in the vibrational spectrum of HOCl.

 I´m just back from my vacation trip to the very beautiful Iceland, so the new year (in terms of work) starts a little late.
 I have realized that time plays very strange tricks with my memories and as I grow older things become worse.
 In particular, when I look back I tend to underestimate the things I have achieved in any given time period and how much I have developed as a researcher and as a person.
+Writing some of these things down is the best solution to keep things into perspective.
+So, I am starting something that I will try to make a tradition in this journal: a review of the past year.

 The main requirement for numerical code is that it must be fast.
 This means that numerical code is usually written in some “low-level” language such as C or Fortran.
 Such code can be highly optimized but low-level languages are not very expressive (where expressiveness is defined as the inverse of the number of lines of code that is necessary in order to express a program).
 Thus they are not very well suited to other tasks, such as data I/O, command line argument parsing, graphics, and user interaction that are peripheral to, but nevertheless important for, the computation and where speed does not play the primary role.